Qursch/Qursch/README.md

 ### 👋 Hey there, I'm Qursch
-- 🔭 I’m working at non-profits
+- 🔭 I’m working for multiple non-profits
 - 🌱 I’m learning Java in school
 - 👯 I’m looking to collaborate in hackathons
 - 💻 I’m experienced in backend Node.js